Please, Please, Please (James Brown song)

 "Please, Please, Please" is a rhythm and blues song performed by James Brown and the Famous Flames.
-Written by Brown and Johnny Terry and released as a single on Federal Records in 1956, it reached No. 6 on the R&B charts.
+Written by Brown and Johnny Terry and released as a single on Federal Records in 1956, it reached No. 5 on the R&B charts.
 The group's debut recording and first chart hit, it has come to be recognized as their signature song.

 Background

-In 1952, James Brown was released from a youth detention center in Toccoa, Georgia after Bobby Byrd and his family sponsored him.
+In 1952, James Brown was released from a youth detention center in Toccoa, Georgia, after Bobby Byrd and his family sponsored him.
 Brown's warden agreed to the release on the condition that Brown not return to Augusta.
 After his release, Brown briefly pursued a career in sports before starting his musical career as a gospel vocalist with the group the Ever-Ready Gospel Singers.
 When a member of Bobby Byrd's vocal group, the Avons, died in 1954, Byrd asked Brown to join his group.
 A year later, after performing as the Five Royals, they became the Flames, playing all over Georgia and South Carolina.

 According to Etta James, Brown and his group came up with the idea for their first song, because Brown "used to carry around an old tattered napkin with him, because Little Richard had written the words, 'please, please, please' on it and James was determined to make a song out of it".

 Reception

-"Please, Please, Please" was released on March 4, 1956.
-Though it sold slowly at first, the record reached the top ten of the R&B charts by late summer, eventually peaking at No. 6, selling between one and three million copies.
+"Please, Please, Please" was released on February 26, 1956.
+Though it sold slowly at first, the record reached the top ten of the R&B charts by late summer, eventually peaking at No. 5 on both the Billboard Best R&B Sellers in Stores and Most Played R&B by Jockeys chart on July 14, 1956, selling between one and three million copies.

+In 2001, the 1956 version by James Brown and the Famous Flames on Federal Records was inducted into the Grammy Hall of Fame.

+The song was ranked number 272 among the greatest singles ever made in Dave Marsh's 1989 book The Heart of Rock & Soul.
 In 2011, "Please, Please, Please" was ranked No. 143 on Rolling Stone magazine's list of the "500 Greatest Songs of All Time".